Skip to content

 Windy Standard — common questions

 Windy Standard is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 572m of ascent and takes most walkers 3-6 hours.
-Terrain: Gravel service road throughout the ascent — easy walking even in poor weather.
+Ground conditions: Gravel service road throughout the ascent — easy walking even in poor weather.

-When is the best time to climb Windy Standard?
+What's the best month to climb Windy Standard?

 Moderate.
 EE intermittent on the broad top; better on the south-western approach from Straiton.